-For the student, continued truancy can result in the suspension of their Driver’s License for up to 6 months; students who do not yet have their license will be ineligible to apply for a license for up to 6 months after their 16th birthday.
+For the student, continued truancy can result in the suspension of their driver’s license for up to 6 months; students who do not yet have their license won't be eligible to apply for a license for up to 6 months after their 16th birthday.

 Perhaps the most significant consequence of truancy is the effect it has on a student’s learning.
 When students are habitually truant, they are more likely to fall behind their peers in reading and math, repeat a grade, or even drop out of school.

 In addition, study after study shows that students who earn their high school diploma have a higher income, enjoy more steady employment, and have better health outcomes than their peers who do not complete high school.

 It’s undoubtedly best to resolve truancy issues as early as possible.
 If you’ve received notification of an unexcused absence, contact your school right away to resolve the issue.
 It may be as simple as providing an excuse for the absence, or it may be an opportunity for you to work with the school to resolve a potential issue quickly.